LineOne Blog | Business Communication & VoIP Insights

 • Enterprise-level features: $50–$100+/user/month

-• Bandwidth upgrades: $50–$500/month depending on your business size and location
+• Bandwidth upgrades: $50–$500/month (based on company size + location)

-3. The Not-So-Obvious Costs
+Hidden or Not-So-Obvious Costs

 • Contract cancellation penalties